merge-base/restaunax-assessment/README.md

 Thank you for your interest in joining our team at Restaunax.
 This assessment is designed to evaluate your essential full-stack development skills within the context of our restaurant management platform.

-## ⏱️ Time Expectation: 3-5 Hours

-This assessment is designed to be completed in **3-5 hours**.
-We respect your time and have provided starter code to help you focus on implementing functionality rather than configuration.
+We've provided starter code to help you focus on implementing functionality rather than configuration.
+Take the time you need to showcase your skills.

 ## 🚀 Getting Started